 There is a range of typical scenarios where an MVL is appropriate, including:

 Closure of the business or exit from markets in which the business operates

 We can work with you and your accountants to plan the procedure from start to finish, making the appointment quickly and allow distributions of the Company’s assets to be made as soon as possible.

 We operate a competitive fixed fee structure

 You will know the likely total distribution in advance of a Liquidator being appointed

-Speed – if handled correctly prior to a MVL appointment, early distribution of cash and assets can be achieved in days, not weeks or months
+Speed – if handled correctly prior to an MVL appointment, early distribution of cash and assets can be achieved in days, not weeks or months

-Contact this office for a no obligation, confidential and free discussion on your scenario.
-We can identify the appropriate solution and agree a plan of action to suit your needs.
+Contact this office for a no-obligation, confidential and free discussion on your scenario.
+We can identify the appropriate solution and agree on a plan of action to suit your needs.

 Free no-obligation discussion

-Contact this office for a free, no obligation discussion about your requirements.
-We will outline the procedure and the information we require, particularly the last unabbreviated accounts and copies of the last VAT and Corporation Tax retunrs.
+Contact this office for a free, no-obligation discussion about your requirements.
+We will outline the procedure and the information we require, particularly the last unabbreviated accounts and copies of the last VAT and Corporation Tax returns.
 A fee basis will be agreed at this point.
 Throughout we are happy to converse with both you and your appointed agents.